vorakl/conf/i3/README.md

 ### Details

 I removed all useless or over complicated layers and made it as simple as possible.
-That's why I trough away a login manager like GDM/LightDM/etc and run X session automatically after logging in on the first terminal (tty1) in from '~/.bash_profile' by simply starting 'startx'.
+That's why I threw away a login manager like GDM/LightDM/etc and run X session automatically after logging in on the first terminal (tty1) in from '~/.bash_profile' by simply starting 'startx'.
 After that, startx follows ~/.Xclients and does next: